This post may contain affiliate links. This blog generates income via ads.

 - Add the pesto.
 Just a dollop, adding too much will cause the pesto to leak out of the rolls during baking.
 I’d say about ½ - 1 teaspoon is enough pesto!

 - Add the cheese.
 Two mozzarella pearls per roll was the perfect amount.
 It got all perfectly melty and gooey in the oven, but didn’t take up so much room that the roll wouldn’t close.

-- Form the roll.
+- Form the bread ball.
 By gathering the edges and pinching closed to seal.

 - Shape the wreath.
 By making two consecutive circles for dough balls over your traced circle.